uclahs-cds/package-moPepGen/README.md

 ### Build Reference Index

-Creating index files for genome, proteome and GTF, and create a carnonical peptide pool to be used in further steps.
+Creating index files for genome, proteome and GTF, and create a canonical peptide pool to be used in further steps.
 By default, the `generateIndex` subcommand uses trypsin, up to 2 miscleavages, and minimal molecular weight of 500.
 Da.
 However those settings can be adjusted using command line arguments.
 See `moPepGen generateIndex --help`.

 ```
 moPepGen generateIndex \